vekatze/ens-mode/readme.md

-# sui
+# kv

-sui is a entity notation with the following characteristics:
+kv is a key-value notation with the following characteristics:

 - no indentation-based syntax
 - no implicit conversion